foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <img class="TextWrap" src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image0%20(1)(1).jpeg" width="60%" height="60%" align="left">

 <p style="line-height:1.8">
 When doing hashtag research, I always start with a relevant, generic, and short word.
 </p>
 <p style="line-height:1.8">
-Using shorter and generic words allows Pinterest to auto-populate hashtags that have the highest amount of pins associated with it.
+This way, Pinterest can auto-populate hashtags based on the highest amount of the highest amount of pins associated with it.
 What is shown in the pop-up is where I get my hashtag ideas from.
 </p>
 <p style="line-height:1.8">
 CakeDecorating & CakeDecoratingIdeas are the two keywords I thought where most relevant, and clicked them to add to the description.